The Open Couple

 The Open Couple (Italian title: Coppia aperta, quasi spalancata) is a play by Dario Fo.
-As with some of Fo's other plays, it is a romantic play which was written with his wife Franca Rame.
-It was written in 1983.
+As with some of Fo's other plays, it is a romantic play which was written by his wife Franca Rame in 1983.

 The Italian censors restricted it to audiences over the age of 18 when Rame included as a prologue her monologue The Rape (inspired by her own rape).

 Plot summary

 In this farce about sexual politics in marriage, a man persuades his suicidal wife that an open marriage is politically correct and embarks on dalliances with younger women, to her dismay and fury.
-After deciding to be on her own, the tables are turned when she confesses to a new man, Nobel prize nominated professor and inspired singer-songwriter; it is the husband who becomes suicidal.
+After deciding to be on her own, the tables are turned when she confesses to a new man, Nobel Prize nominated professor and inspired singer-songwriter; it is the husband who becomes suicidal.